SymfonyCasts/vue/sfcasts/ep1/helpers.md

 # Helpers

-Coming soon...

 We've already been organizing our code in several ways.
-Obviously the biggest way is that we can break our components down into smaller pieces, which is awesome.
-But we've also been creating these services, which are primarily for, are for fetching data, primarily they're for making Ajax calls.
-But, you know, in some cases we've actually grabbed global variables.
-Uh, and in other cases, we actually have made AGS calls, but these aren't the only ways that we can organize our code.
-I just want you to remember, like we're in JavaScript.
-So if you have a chunk of code that does some logic, you can totally isolate that into its own JavaScript file.
-The same way that we isolate logic into services instead of Symfony.
-So for example, look at product card dot view down here, we created a computed property that takes the product's price, divides it by a hundred and then converts it to decimal digits for display.
+Obviously, the biggest way is that we can break our components down into smaller pieces, which is *awesome*!
+But we've also been creating these services which are for fetching data, most of the time by making Ajax calls, and in some cases by grabbing global variables.

+These aren't the only ways in which we can organize our code.
+Remember that in JavaScript, like with *many* other languages, if you have a chunk of code that does some logic, you can *totally* isolate that into its own file, the same way that we isolate logic into services inside of Symfony.

-And then we're using that up here in our template.
-Um, let's suppose that we want to isolate this into its own file.
-And we might do that for a number of different reasons.
-One, we might need to reuse this from another components.
-Having logic inside of your components is a bit like having logic inside of controllers and Symfony.
-It's not the worst thing ever, but it makes your controllers harder to read.
+For example, look at `product-card.vue`.
+We created a computed property that takes the product's price, divides it by a hundred and then converts it to decimal digits for display in the template.
+Suppose that we want to isolate this into its own file.
+We might do that for a number of different reasons.

+One, we might need to reuse this in another component.
+Having logic inside of your components is a bit like having logic inside of controllers in Symfony.
+It's not the *worst* thing ever, but it makes your controllers harder to read.
-And it also means that you can't reuse it from other controllers.
-So if we needed to reuse this logic from another component that needs to live in its own file, or we might just organizing it into its own file just to keep things organized, or we might do it because we want to unit test this stuff.
-The point is we're going to isolate this logic of for many prices into its own file.
-Now I'm not going to put it in services because as I mentioned, at least in my project services is meant for things that are using that are fetching data
+It also means that you can't reuse it from other controllers, so if we needed to reuse this logic, this needs to live in its own file.
+On the other hand, we might be *just* extracting it just to keep things organized... or we might do it because we want to *unit test* this stuff.
+The point is, we're going to isolate this logic of formatting prices into its own file.

-[inaudible]
+I'm not going to put it in services because, as I mentioned, at least in my project, services is meant for things that are fetching data in some way.
+Also, in functional programming, a `helper` is a term often used for functions that process some input information and returns something else with it.
+And *this* is the concept we're going for now.

+## Create a Helper Function

-and said, it was, you can really do whatever you want, but I'm going to create a new directory called helpers inside of there.
-Let's create a new file called format Christ that JS, and here I'm an export default.
-And I'm actually going to use the, a hipster->syntax here to save them export default, a function
+It's up to you to decide your ultimate application structure.
+In my case, I'm going to create a new directory called `helpers` inside of `js`.
+Create a new file called `format-price.js`.
+In here, I'm going to `export default` and actually use the more *hipster* `->` syntax to say that I `export default` a function.

-[inaudible].

-And for the body of that function, I'll go to my product card.
-I'm actually going to copy this line here and paste that, and then we'll change to use the price argument.
+For the body of that function, I'll go to my `product-card` and copy this line here and paste it.
+Then we'll change it to use the `price` argument.

-Brilliant.
-Now you notice it looks like he is angry.
-It says unexpected block statements surrounding Aero body move the return value immediately after the arrow.
-So you don't have to do this, but the way I have my S S Lynch rule set up is that if I have an->function that literally only has one a return statement and it's, and then we can actually change this a little bit too.
-We can use parentheses around the outside, and then inside we can remove the return and the semi-colon there in the end.
-So that's now an implied return.
-And if you don't like that, you can just use a normal function as well.
-And like all good programming.
-Now we can actually add some JS doc to this.
-So say that the price is a number, and we'll even add a little bit of a description to this.
+Brilliant!
+Now, you might notice ESLint is *angry* here.
+Does it NOT like hipster code?
+How *dare* you, ESLint?
+Oh, no!
+Phew...!
+It says "unexpected block statement surrounding arrow body.
+Move the return value immediately after the arrow."
+You don't have to do this, but the way I have my ESLint rule set up, is that if I have an arrow function that literally only has one a return statement, we can use parentheses around that statement.
+Then inside, we can remove the return and the semi-colon there in the end.
+That's now an *implied* return.

+If you don't like that, you can just use a normal function as well, and like all good programmers, now we can actually add some JS doc to this.
+We'll say that the price is a number, and we'll even add a little bit of a description to this.

-And now we have a nice little reusable file.
+Now we have a *nice* little reusable file!
 Uh, by the way, there are two ways to organize your helpers.
-You can either have a file, like format price, which exports default, a single function, or if you had like a number of different like number utilities or price utilities, you could create a file called something like number dot, JS, and then you can export named functions.
+You can either have a file, like format price, which exports `default` a single function, or if you had like a *number* of different price utilities, you could create a file called something like `number.js` and then you can export named functions.
 That's a little bit more similar to what we're doing inside of our services.
+It's up to you to decide which method you like better.

+## Using the Helper Function

-So it's up to you, which one you like better.
-All right.
-So let's go use this inside of product card view.
-Now, obviously the first thing we're gonna need to do is actually import that into this component.
-So I'm going to say import
+All right, so let's go and use this inside of `product-card.vue`.
+Obviously, the first thing we're gonna need to do is, actually import that into this component.
+So I'm going to say `import formatPrice from '@/helpers/format-price'`

-format price from at /helpers /format price.
-Now, when I first started using view, the way I wanted to use this was I wanted to take this format price and say, Hey, I have a local variable inside of here.
-So let's go right up to our thing here.
-And we can say format price, and then we'll pass it.
-This that we'll pass it, product, that price, because you have a product object here and it has a price variable in it.
-Now this point that Israel, hopefully a lot of your thinking, that's not going to work and you can see down here, it says property or method, format price is not defined on the instance, but referenced during render, because we know in reality, whenever you reference something like a variable or function inside of a template behind the scenes, what it really does is call this.format price.
+When I first started using Vue, the way I wanted to use this was to take this `formatPice` and say: "Hey, I have a local variable inside of here!
+So let's go right up to our template and say `formatPrice`, and then we'll pass it, `product.price`!".
+Because you have a `product` object here and it has a `price` variable in it.

+I really wish it were *that* simple!
+But if you go over here in the console... our dreams are crushed!
+It says `property or method, formatPrice is not defined on the instance, but referenced during render`.
+In reality, whenever you reference something like a variable or function inside of a template, behind the scenes, what it *really* does is call `this.format price` on the Vue instance.

-And we do not have a format price method on our object.
-You know, we don't, all we have is this one computer property called price.
-There's no methods down here.
-So the point is we can just import format, price, variable here and expect it to magically be available there.
-Instead, I'm going to go back to my computed property.
-I'll go back to just printing price that will print this computer property down here.
-And in here we can use our new helper.
-So we'll say return format price, and they'll pass it.
-The same thing we did before, which was this.product,
+But we *do not* have a `formatPrice` method on our object.
+All we have is this one computed property called `price` and there are no methods down here.
+So the point is, we can't just import `formatPrice` and expect it to magically be available in our template.
+Instead, I'm going to go back to my computed property, change this back to just `price`. *Now* in the computed method we can use our new helper.
+We'll say `return formatPrice`, and we'll pass the same thing we did before, which was `this.product.price`.

-that price
+## Try it in the Browser

-now to go over.
-Yep.
-It works perfectly.
+When we go over.
+Yep!
+It works perfectly!
 Let me get rid of my search term here.

-Nice.
+Nice!
+There are no errors in the console.

-And there are no heirs next.
-Let's make a search for a little bit fancier by adding a little X icon over here to clear the search.
-Um, yeah, that's what I do.
+Next: Let's make a search bar a *little bit* fancier by adding a little X icon over here to clear the search!